Vistyy/todo-guard/docs/adr/005-claude-project-dir-support.md

 ## Decision

-We will use `CLAUDE_PROJECT_DIR` when available to determine the base path for TDD Guard's data directory.
+We will use `CLAUDE_PROJECT_DIR` when available to determine the base path for Todo Guard's data directory.

 The implementation:

 - Check if `CLAUDE_PROJECT_DIR` is set and valid
-- Use it as the base path for `.claude/tdd-guard/data` if available
+- Use it as the base path for `.claude/todo-guard/data` if available
 - Fall back to current working directory if not set
 - Apply security validations to prevent path traversal attacks
 - Reporter-provided `projectRoot` takes precedence over `CLAUDE_PROJECT_DIR`